jrdegbe/thamesthrive-api/docs/development/python_env.md

 ## Running inside PyCharm

-1. Find folder `app` in `tracardi-api`
+1. Find folder `app` in `ThamesThrive-api`
 2. Find file `main.py`
 3. Right click on it and select `Run 'main.py'`

-Now the Tracardi API is running.
+Now the ThamesThrive API is running.
 You should see the following logs:

 ```text
 INFO:     Started server process [59653]